bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 Inspecting and Testing Routes
 -----------------------------

-Rails offers facilities for inspecting and testing your routes.
+Quails offers facilities for inspecting and testing your routes.

 ### Listing Existing Routes

-To get a complete list of the available routes in your application, visit `http://localhost:3000/rails/info/routes` in your browser while your server is running in the **development** environment.
-You can also execute the `rails routes` command in your terminal to produce the same output.
+To get a complete list of the available routes in your application, visit `http://localhost:3000/quails/info/routes` in your browser while your server is running in the **development** environment.
+You can also execute the `quails routes` command in your terminal to produce the same output.

 Both methods will list all of your routes, in the same order that they appear in `config/routes.rb`.
 For each route, you'll see: